If you're reading this article, that means you want to set up a "What's my Home Worth?" Facebook ad using your Automatic Home Valuation Tool.

 - Demographic: Household Income - Top 10% of Zip codes

 Of course, you may want to change the age, or household income to reflect your specific market and knowledge therein.
 This is just a guideline and what we use as a jump off point for most of our ad campaigns.

 4) Creating a More Specific Ad

-If you'd like, you can also set up a "What's my Condo Worth?" ad - simply changing around the targeting and verbiage to speak to condo owners.
+If you'd like, you can also set up a "What's my Condo Worth?" ad - simply changing around the verbiage to speak to condo owners.

 5) Facebook Exclusions

 Remember to also exclude anyone with a job title that is real estate related.
 This way, you're not showing your ad to local competitors.